Zihang97/Word_language_model/word_language_model/README.md

 ### Train with 40 epochs
 I also trained a slower but better model with 0.5 dropout and 40 epochs which has word embedding size 650 rather than 200 and 650 hidden units per layer instead of 200.
+The generated results can be found [here](Project3/generated_scc_40epochs.txt).

 <p align="left">
   <img src="Project 3/picture/epoch1_40_scc.PNG" width=500>